What is redundancy?

 How will I know that my claim is being dealt with?

-When your claim has been received by the RPO, you will be sent an RP5 form.
+When your claim has been received by the RPO, you will be sent another form.
 This shows that your claim is being dealt with and you can check that the information they have is correct.
-If you do not receive the RP5 form within 3 weeks of sending your claim, please call the RPO.

 When will I get my money?